The changes you need to report

 If you receive income from your own business or self-employed activities or from a country other than the Netherlands, you must always report any changes in that income.

 If you receive a monthly fixed income from wages or benefits in the Netherlands, the Dutch Tax Administration (Belastingdienst) will provide us with your income details.
 If your income increases (apart from slight yearly or half-yearly amounts), you must inform us immediately.
 This is important because the details held by the Tax Administration are at least 2 months old.
-It will ensure that you do not receive too much Anw benefit which you later have to repay.
+It will ensure that you do not receive too much Anw survivor benefit which you later have to repay.

 • You are going to live outside the Netherlands